ERP exception messages flooding? Here's how not to be overwhelmed

 How Advanced Data Science Is Changing The Game

-The key reason why Supply Chain and Manufacturing managers find themselves at a loss when faced with their never-ending lists of exception messages is a lack of information about the real meaning and impact of each message.
+The key reason why Supply Chain and Manufacturing managers find themselves at a loss when faced with their never-ending lists of exception messages is a lack of information about each message's real meaning and impact.

 How can you tell the inconsequential from the critical among the spate of potential and actual issues reported by the system?
-How can you identify which exception message will have the highest impact on sales orders, cycle times and other KPIs?
+How can you identify which exception message will most impact sales orders, cycle times, and other KPIs?
 Figuring this out manually is next to impossible in our modern, complex factories that involve many moving parts.
-Excel and other such office tools don’t help much.
+Excel and other such office tools don't help much.

-However, what if you had data intelligence tools providing you meaningful data and insights to help you analyze, prioritize and tackle supply chain anomalies and discrepancies?
+However, what if you had data intelligence tools providing meaningful data and insights to help you analyze, prioritize, and tackle supply chain anomalies and discrepancies?

 Exception messages may inform you that parts are missing.
-But what if you had a system letting you know that a specific missing part will jeopardize the delivery of a costly end-product to a strategic customer?
+But what if you had a system letting you know that a specific missing part would jeopardize the delivery of a costly end product to a strategic customer?

-That’s just what Operational Intelligence solutions such as Pelico’s are making possible.
-Acting as intelligent layers that sit on top of transactional systems (ERPs, PLMs, Time Tracking…), such software consolidate all the information at the plant level to provide a comprehensive, real-time view on supply, demand and operations, with smart analysis capabilities to make sense out of the data and offer recommendations for prioritization.
+That's just what factory operations management platforms such as Pelico's are making possible.
+Acting as intelligent layers that sit on top of transactional systems (ERPs, PLMs, Time Tracking…), such software consolidate all the information at the plant level to provide a comprehensive, real-time view of supply, demand, and operations, with smart analysis capabilities to make sense out of the data and offer recommendations for prioritization.

-The teams are able to anticipate bottlenecks in production and supply chain, and they have the necessary intelligence to support their decision making.
+The teams can anticipate production and supply chain bottlenecks, and they have the necessary intelligence to support their decision-making.
 As a result, they focus on actual issues rather than on exception messages.
-In a nutshell, they are empowered to build and operate the resilient, adaptable supply chains of tomorrow.
+In a nutshell, they are empowered to build and operate tomorrow's resilient, adaptable supply chains.

 Interested in Operational Intelligence?
-Schedule a fifteen-minutes call with our experts to see Pelico in action.
+Schedule a fifteen-minute call with our experts to see Pelico in action.